-This is later than EA originally announced, as the Anthem YouTube channel originally stated Fall 2018.
-However, EA has confirmed that it is now aiming for early 2019 in order to allow 2018's Battlefield V to stand alone in the Fall slot, with a report from Kotaku suggesting the 2018 window was "never realistic".
+This release date is later than EA originally announced, as the Anthem YouTube channel originally stated autumn 2018.
+However, EA has confirmed that it’s now aiming for early 2019 in order to allow 2018’s Battlefield V to stand alone in the autumn slot, with a report from Kotaku suggesting the 2018 window was “never realistic.”

-Sources suggest that BioWare has experienced trouble with development, which could be contributing to that Anthem 2019 release date.
-The team are apparently concerned whether they can overcome similar issues experienced by Destiny 2 and its lack of cotent, but the vast majority of BioWare staff at both Edmonton and Austin at work on the game, so hopefully they can get this right.
+Sources suggest that BioWare has experienced trouble with development, which could be contributing to that 2019 Anthem release date.
+The team is apparently concerned whether it can overcome similar issues experienced by Destiny 2 and its lack of content, but the vast majority of BioWare staff at both Edmonton and Austin at work on the game, so hopefully they can get this right.

-For a little more on the game’s development, take a look at this interview from E3 with the game’s director, Jonathan Warner.
+For a little more on the game’s development, take a look at this interview from E3 with the game’s director, Jonathan Warner, below.

-Anthem is a “science fantasy” game according to BioWare, with the studio’s general manager Aaryn Flynn drawing comparisons between it and Star Wars and the Marvel universe.
+Anthem is a “science fantasy” game according to BioWare, with the studio’s general manager Aaryn Flynn drawing comparisons between it, Star Wars, and the Marvel universe.
 “You see a lot of amazing things happening,” he explained, “but we don’t worry too much about why they’re happening or how they’re happening, the science of it.
 Mass Effect is more our real hardcore science fiction IP, this one is much more about having fun in a lush game world that really sucks you in.”
-In short; don’t expect scientific justifications behind every fantastical thing you see on-screen.
+In short, don’t expect scientific justifications behind every fantastical thing you see on-screen.

 Anthem is set on a planet abandoned by the gods.
-These masters of creation - known as Shapers - left their massive tools behind when they fled.
-These tools make use of the Anthem of Creation, a powerful force that can achieve great things when weilded by the Shapers.
+These masters of creation – known as Shapers – left their massive tools behind when they fled.
+These tools make use of the Anthem of Creation, a powerful force that can achieve great things when wielded by the Shapers.
 But now they have been abandoned, the Anthem is causing great chaos in the form of monsters.
-Humanity have separated themselves from these monsters by hiding behind a colossal structure known as ‘the wall’ and now live in a shantytown-like city called Fort Tarsis.
-Monsters are not the only threat, either - the planet suffers from ‘Shaper storms’ which are incredibly violent lightning events caused by the Anthem of Creation.
+Humanity separated itself from these monsters by hiding behind a colossal structure known as ‘the wall’ where we now live in a shantytown-like city called Fort Tarsis.
+Monsters are not the only threat, either – the planet suffers from ‘Shaper storms’ which are incredibly violent lightning events caused by the Anthem of Creation.
 These storms sweep the planet, reshaping the environment with their destructive force.

 Mechanically, the planet works as an open world, with colossally huge environments.
 What we’ve seen so far is lush and vibrant, with a tropical rainforest feel.
 Huge trees, rivers, and rock formations seem to make up the majority of the landscape seen in the first gameplay trailers and demos.
 You can expect this world to feel dynamic, with technologies like water accumulation ensuring the environments feel alive.

-Your job as one of Fort Tarsis' Freelancers will be to protect the settlement from humanity's enemies and the effects of the ancient, abandoned, Shaper technology.
-This tech is millenia ahead of anything humanity can understand, but your enemies, a human faction named the Dominion and an alien faction named the Scars, are both trying to gain access to the world-shapers.
-Your job will be to find, and interact with the technology and shut it down if it becomes too dangerous.
+Your job as one of Fort Tarsis’ Freelancers will be to protect the settlement from humanity’s enemies and the effects of the ancient and abandoned Shaper technology.
+This tech is millenia ahead of anything humanity can understand, but your enemies – a human faction named the Dominion and an alien faction named the Scars – are both trying to gain access to the world-shapers.
+Freelancers are their own tech faction in the Anthem universe and Darrah has confirmed on Twitter that you won’t be able to leave and join others.
+Your job will be to find and interact with the technology and shut it down if it becomes too dangerous.